 A retreat often starts with a talk.
 The expectation for the following meditation sessions is for participants to digest it, not to ignore it.
 This is done with thinking.

-Insights sometimes come in dreams, sometimes spontaneously, or unexpectedly.
+Insights sometimes come spontaneously, or unexpectedly.
 They may also come in dreams.
 Honour them.

 They may be introducing a new chapter in your life.

-The love that comes from a feeling of oneness with other living beings is at the heart of what is meant by Awakening.
+The love that comes from a feeling of oneness with other living beings is part of what is meant by Awakening.

 The Beatles played a part in the Hare Krishna movement.
 Sikhs and many other Indian traditions use Kirtans as their principal way of meditating.

 A healthy body requires a variety of foods such as proteins, carbs, and minerals.